-The residential footings were excavated approximately 16 inches wide and approximately 14 inches below the existing ground surface prior to our site visit.
-We observed that the exterior and interior wall foundations and lugs were prepared per the structural plans provided onsite.
+The residential footings were excavated approximately 16 inches wide and approximately 16 inches below the existing ground surface.
+We observed that the exterior and interior wall foundations and lugs, including the rear deck footings, were prepared per the structural plans provided onsite.